10 Best Mayan Ruins in Belize

 Birders, don't forget your binoculars: Altun Ha and its surrounding natural landscape are home to more than 200 species of birds.
 Look out for armadillos, foxes, white-tailed deer, agouti, and other exotic creatures, as well.

-Hop aboard a free hand-cranked cable ferry from San José Succotz over the Mopan River — it's the only way to reach the Mayan ruins of Xunantunich.
+Hop aboard a free hand-cranked cable ferry from San José Succotz over the Mopan River – aside from on the back of a horse, it's the only way to reach the Mayan ruins of Xunantunich.
 Many of the large structures on view at this site were built starting in the 7th century, but Xunantunich is estimated to be much older.
 Some experts believe people were living here as far back as 3,000 years ago.

 El Castillo ("The Castle") dominates the excavated site of these Mayan ruins.
 Some archeologists believe that the Mayans used the pyramid as an ancestral shrine for the ruling family, evident in the friezes depicting gods of creation and the tree of life that cover the structure.